-- 1) Authorize the Fire Chief of the Fire District to provide a copy of the Feasibility Study to the City of Monterey Park. - Authorize the Fire Chief to begin the process of negotiations and, should the City Council of the City of Monterey Park decide to proceed, to execute a Reimbursement Agreement with the City. - 3) Upon successful conclusion of negotiations with the City, direct the Fire Chief to report back to your Board requesting adoption of a resolution making application to LAFCO for the annexation of the City to the Fire District and, upon LAFCO's approval of the annexation, to return to your Board requesting final approval of the negotiated annexation agreement as approved by the City Council.
+- 1) Authorize the Fire Chief of the Fire District to provide a copy of the Feasibility Study to the City of Downey. - 2) Authorize the Fire Chief to begin the process of negotiations should the City Council of the City decide to proceed, and to execute a Reimbursement Agreement with the City to survey City equipment/facilities and other incidental costs incurred during negotiations. - 3) Upon successful conclusion of negotiations with the City, direct the Fire Chief to report back to your Board to request adoption of a resolution making application to LAFCO for the annexation of the City to the Fire District and, upon LAFCO's approval of the annexation, to return to your Board to request final approval of the negotiated annexation agreement as approved by the City Council.

 III.
-THE CITY OF MONTEREY PARK
+THE CITY OF DOWNEY